eyebeam/DDC-2018/README.md

 ## Day 4, Thursday July 19th
 ### I want to believe • by [David Lee](http://cargocollective.com/DavidMLee)

 What perpetuates myths?
 How is new media utilized to explore and/or distort an objective truth?
 Students will examine how systems of belief such as conspiracy theory and superstition are created and the means but which they are perpetuated and spread through various media.
 Drawing inspiration from these tenants, we will explore how anecdotal evidence is used to construct an instance of narrative that blends both fact and fiction.
-Students will be encouraged to be creative with where they find their sources, be it from a book, an online database, personal diary, Youtube, deviantArt, etc.
+With 3D modeling software, Blender, students will be encouraged to be creative with where they find their sources, be it from a book, an online database, personal diary, Youtube, deviantArt, etc.
-Outcomes & Goals
-Programs We’ll Be Using
-- Blender

-Class intro (15 min)
+#### Class intro (15 min)

-Screening of Guy Maddie’s “My Winnipeg” (excerpt) (7 min) Reading and Discussion (45 min)
+Screening of Guy Maddie’s “My Winnipeg” (excerpt) (7 min)

+#### Reading and Discussion (45 min)
 — Olin, Margaret.
 “Gaze”
 - What is a methodology?
 - What happens to information as it becomes archived?
 - What are the gazes of the archives that we access?

 --Breakell, Sue.
-“Perspectives; Negotiating the Archive” (excerpt) Group Activity (15 min)
+“Perspectives; Negotiating the Archive” (excerpt)
+#### Group Activity (15 min)
-Research (45 min)
+#### Research (45 min)
 - Students will pick their sources and start creating their archives
-- Consider what happens to information as it is manipulated in the digital space Blender Intro (1 hour)
+- Consider what happens to information as it is manipulated in the digital space

+#### Blender Intro (1 hour)
 - Navigating Blender
 - Basic Transformations
 - Mesh Editing